jacnils/ssock/README.md

 - Support for Windows, Linux, macOS and other Unix-compatible systems.
 - No dependencies\*

-\*aside from system level dependencies, which are usually already installed on most systems.
+\*aside from system level dependencies, which are usually already installed on most systems, and OpenSSL (if enabled).

 Still missing: